BrownDogGadgets/CrazyCircuits/Development/README.md

 1. Rename the three internal files to match the `projectname.pro`, `projectname.sch`, and `projectname.kicad_pcb`.
 1. Open `projectname.pro` in KiCad.

-To just select and order existing standalone Rewire circuit boards,
+To just select and order existing standalone Crazy circuit boards,

 1. Open `projectname.kicad_pcb` from the left-hand menu.
-1. Change the path to point to the `Rewire_Circuits.pretty` library.
+1. Change the path to point to the `Crazy_Circuits.pretty` library.
 1. Verify the User Grid is 4mm.
 Lego-compatible drill spacing will be 8mm.
 1. Place footprints on the grid.
 1. Use the wire tool to draw edges on the Edge Cuts layer.
 Round the corners; sides should be flat.